Fx-Professional-Services/HorizonDocs/Horizon User Guide/02 All Parties/Party.md

 # **Party**
 A party refers to any individual or entity that interacts with or is represented within the system, including:
-- **Customer**: An person or organization that purchases or uses the products or services offered by the system.
+- **Customer**: A person or organization that purchases or uses the products or services offered by the system.
 - **Employee**: A person who works for or is employed by the organization managing or using the system.
 - **Vendor**: A person or organization that provides goods or services to the organization using the system.